JackitK/GoldenSun-JennaEdition/README.md

 - All Psynergy that is strictly utility costs 0 PP.
 - A fire Psynergy equilvant to Growth, "Sunshine", is available on Jenna, regardless of her class.
 - Ivan gains a new Psynergy, Gust, regardless of his class.
 It is an ulitiy exclusive Psynergy that functions like Whirlwind.
 - Mia gains a new Psynergy, "Holy Ply".
 Outside of battle it lets you solve the puzzles of the Mercury Lighthouse.
-In battle, it heals PP to the user.
+In battle, it heals a small amount PP to an ally.
 Mia will have access to this Psynergy, regardless of class.
-- Ply from the orginal game is now refered to as "Healing Ply" -Frost and Douse are battle exclusive Psynergy with "Chill" and "Rain" acting as their utility equivalent.
+- Ply from the orginal game is now refered to as "Healing Ply".
+- Frost and Douse are battle exclusive Psynergy with "Chill" and "Rain" acting as their utility equivalent.
 - Douse Drop and Frost Gem now bestow Rain and Chill respectully when equipped.
 - Chill and Rain also appear in more classes than Frost and Douse normally would
 - The Shaman's Rod also bestows Rain when equipped, instead of being a weapon.
 So that it's at least doing something as it takes up an inventory slot for the rest of the game.
-- You no longer have to worry about Psynergy items taking up your inventory as they can be sold and rebought as you please.
+- You no longer have to worry about Psynergy items taking up your inventory, as they can be sold and rebought as you please.
 - Djinn no longer can runaway from you in battle.

 ## Noticable Issues and Other Disclaimers...